SYSCS_UTIL.BULK_IMPORT_HFILE system procedure imports data into

 SYSCS_UTIL.IMPORT_DATA procedure, our bulk HFile

 procedure does not perform constraint checking while loading your data.

-- Importing Data: Bulk HFile Examples includes examples of using bulk HFile import.
+Our Best Practices: Ingestion] chapter includes an overview and examples of using bulk HFile import.

 call SYSCS_UTIL.BULK_IMPORT_HFILE ( schemaName, tableName, insertColumnList | null, fileOrDirectoryName, columnDelimiter | null, characterDelimiter | null, timestampFormat | null, dateFormat | null, timeFormat | null, maxBadRecords, badRecordDirectory | null, oneLineRecords | null, charset | null, bulkImportDirectory, skipSampling );

 skipSampling=true to indicate that you’ve computed pre-splits for your input data, the parameter values that you pass to that procedures must match the values that you pass to this procedure for the same-named parameters.

 This table includes a brief description of each parameter; additional information is available in the Ingestion Parameter Values topic of our Importing Data tutorial.